yannux/osx-docker-lamp/README.md

 ##Usage

-If you need to create a custom image `youruser/docker-osx-lamp`, execute the following command from the `osx-docker-lamp` source folder:
+If you need to create a custom image `youruser/lamp`, execute the following command from the `osx-docker-lamp` source folder:

-	docker build -t youruser/docker-osx-lamp .
+	docker build -t youruser/lamp .

 If you wish, you can push your new image to the registry:

-	docker push youruser/docker-osx-lamp
+	docker push youruser/lamp

-Otherwise, you are free to use dgraziotin/docker-osx-lamp as it is provided.
+Otherwise, you are free to use dgraziotin/lamp as it is provided.
+Remember first to pull it from the Docker Hub:

+    docker pull dgraziotin/lamp

 ###Running your LAMP docker image

 If you start the image without supplying your code, e.g.,

-	docker run -t -i -p 80:80 -p 3306:3306 --name osxlamp dgraziotin/docker-osx-lamp
+	docker run -t -i -p 80:80 -p 3306:3306 --name osxlamp dgraziotin/lamp

 At http://[boot2docker ip, e.g., 192.168.59.103] you should see an
 "Hello world!" page.